-\textbf{Win rate} seems to be an effective quality measure that also provides insight into the balance between the two sides.
+\textbf{Win rate} seems to be an effective quality metric that also provides insight into the balance between the two sides.
 However, one should keep in mind that the absolute value is sensitive to the dataset and may not provide a good estimate of the average win rate against any opponent.

-\textbf{ELO Score} appears to be correlated with \textbf{Win rate}, further validating its use as a quality measure for comparison.
+\textbf{ELO score} appears to be correlated with \textbf{Win rate}, further validating its use as a quality metric for comparison.
 However, its normalized nature makes it relative to the current set of solutions and does not provide any illumination information.

-\textbf{Robustness}, which is always less than 0.5, indicates that the three adversarial problems are fair because there is no solution that can always win (or such a solution has not been found).
+\textbf{Robustness}, which is always less than 0.5, indicates that the three adversarial problems are fair because no solution can always win (or such a solution has not been found).
 However, as shown in Pong, it is not usable if fitness is too sparse.

-\textbf{Coverage} is always tricky to compute in high-dimensional space.
-The K-means discretization allows comparison of the variants' diversity but does not provide meaningful insight into the value, which is between 40\% and 60\% for each on all problems.
-In addition, its higher values don't correlate with greater ability to find counter-solutions, as shown in Pursuers-and-evaders.
+\textbf{Coverage} is always challenging to compute in high-dimensional space.
+Its K-means discretization, which is between 40\% and 60\% for each problem, allows comparison of the variants' diversity but does not provide meaningful insight into their absolute value.
+In addition, its higher values do not correlate with greater ability to find counter-solutions, as shown in Pursuers-and-evaders.

-\textbf{Expertise} not only provides a useful quality diversity measure but also useful insights, as it shows the possible quality if one were able to predict or quickly recognize the opposing solution.
+\textbf{Expertise} not only provides a useful quality and diversity metric but also useful insights, as it shows the possible quality if one were able to predict or quickly recognize the opposing solution.

-\textbf{AQD-Score} low values (with a maximum of 3) indicate that the three adversarial problems are not open-ended.
-Still, the tournament-informed task selection methods found a set of solutions that require an additional counter-solution to be defeated, showing their higher performance for adversarial quality diversity.
+\textbf{AQD score} low values (with a maximum of 3) indicate that the three adversarial problems are not open-ended, i.e., do not contain a large variety of winning strategies.
+Still, the two tournament-informed task selection methods identified a set of solutions that require an additional counter-solution to defeat them, indicating their higher performance in adversarial QD.

-\paragraph{Validating Ranking's performance} To check that the superior performance of \textbf{Ranking} does not come only from selecting the last set of tasks competing in the inter-variant tournament, but mainly from the sequential selection through the generation, we performed an alternative inter-variant tournament using the same executions of GAME as the main experiment, but selecting the competing tasks with \textbf{Ranking} from the final archives of each variant.
-The results, presented in the supplementary material, show similar trends, validating \textbf{Ranking}'s success to its ability to guide coevolution across generations.